Information for Students

 - Hurricane Preparation Checklist

-University officials closely monitor tropical depressions, tropical storms and hurricanes.
-Detailed tracking begins early in the development of a storm.
+University officials closely monitor the weather for potential threats to campus.
+In the case of a cyclone (a tropical system), detailed tracking begins early in the development of a storm.

 Jacksonville University will communicate to students through the following methods:

 - JU Social Media channels

 When temperatures rise in the summer, extremely hot weather can make you sick.
 Heat stress is heat-related illness caused by your body’s inability to cool down properly.
 The body normally cools itself by sweating, but, under some conditions, sweating just isn’t enough for your body to compensate for the heat.
 It is important to stay cool and hydrated to protect yourself.

 - Stay in an air-conditioned area during the hottest hours of the day.
 If you don’t have air conditioning in your home, go to a public place such as a shopping mall or a library to stay cool.
 Cooling stations and senior centers are also available in many large cities for people of all ages.